Android Automated Testing and Manual Testing: Which Approach to Follow?

-Talking about the current trend, almost everyone who is planning to develop a website goes for developing an Android app.
-The reason behind this surge in the Android market is that it is easy to customize or develop an app, has a wide range of features, and the Android devices are cost-friendly.
+Talking about the current trend, almost everyone planning to develop a website goes for developing an Android app.
+The reason behind this surge in the Android market is that it is easy to customize or develop an app, has a wide range of features, and Android devices are cost-friendly.

 1. Unit Tests – For verifying a minimal unit of source code